 We maintain the Limbach Holdings, Inc. Amended and Restated Omnibus Incentive Plan (the "Omnibus Plan").
-On March 25, 2022, our Board of Directors approved Amendment No. 4 ("Amendment No. 4"), subject to stockholder approval, to increase the aggregate number of shares of common stock authorized for issuance under the Omnibus Plan by 350,000 additional shares of common stock and extend the plan term so that it will expire on June 22, 2032 and is submitting Amendment No. 4 to the stockholders for approval at the annual meeting.
+On March 29, 2023, our Board of Directors approved Amendment No. 5 ("Amendment No. 5"), subject to stockholder approval, to increase the aggregate number of shares of common stock authorized for issuance under the Omnibus Plan by 450,000 additional shares of common stock and extend the plan term so that it will expire on June 22, 2033 and is submitting Amendment No. 5 to the stockholders for approval at the Annual Meeting.

-The Board of Directors believes that stock-based incentive awards can play an important role in the success of the company by encouraging and enabling the employees, officers, non-employee directors and consultants of the company and its subsidiaries upon whose judgment, initiative and efforts the company largely depends for the successful conduct of its business to acquire a proprietary interest in the company.
-The Board of Directors believes that providing such persons with a direct stake in the company assures a closer identification of the interests of such individuals with those of the company and its stockholders, thereby stimulating their efforts on the company's behalf and strengthening their desire to remain with the company.
-Amendment No. 4 is designed to enhance the flexibility to grant equity awards to our officers, employees, non-employee directors and consultants at levels determined to be appropriate by the Board of Directors and the Compensation Committee to motivate, attract and retain the services of such individuals and align their financial interests with those of our stockholders.
-A copy of the Omnibus Plan, as proposed to be amended by Amendment No. 4 is attached as Appendix A to this proxy statement and is incorporated herein by reference.
+The Board of Directors believes that stock-based incentive awards can play an important role in the success of the Company by encouraging and enabling the employees, officers, non-employee directors and consultants of the Company and its subsidiaries upon whose judgment, initiative and efforts the company largely depends for the successful conduct of its business to acquire a proprietary interest in the Company.
+The Board of Directors believes that providing such persons with a direct stake in the Company assures a closer identification of the interests of such individuals with those of the Company and its stockholders, thereby stimulating their efforts on the Company's behalf and strengthening their desire to remain with the Company.
+Amendment No. 5 is designed to enhance the flexibility to grant equity awards to our officers, employees, non-employee directors and consultants at levels determined to be appropriate by the Board of Directors and the Compensation Committee to motivate, attract and retain the services of such individuals and align their financial interests with those of our stockholders.
+A copy of the Omnibus Plan, as proposed to be amended by Amendment No. 5 is attached as Appendix A to this proxy statement and is incorporated herein by reference.

-Summary of the material features of the Omnibus Plan, as proposed to be amended by Amendment No. 4
+Summary of the material features of the Omnibus Plan, as proposed to be amended by Amendment No. 5

 Share Reserve Increase.
 The Omnibus Plan provides a range of incentive tools and sufficient flexibility to permit the Compensation Committee to implement it in ways that will make the most effective use of the shares of common stock that the Company's stockholders authorize for incentive purposes.
-The Board determined that increasing the shares of common stock reserved for issuance under the Omnibus Plan is necessary for the Company to continue to offer a competitive equity incentive program, and thus, the Board approved Amendment No. 4, which increases by 350,000 the number of shares of common stock that may be issued pursuant to awards under the Omnibus Plan, subject to approval by our stockholders at the Annual Meeting.
-On April 22, 2022, the closing price of a share of our common stock reported on Nasdaq was \$6.65.
+The Board determined that increasing the shares of common stock reserved for issuance under the Omnibus Plan is necessary for the Company to continue to offer a competitive equity incentive program, and thus, the Board approved Amendment No. 5, which increases by 450,000 the number of shares of common stock that may be issued pursuant to awards under the Omnibus Plan, subject to approval by our stockholders at the Annual Meeting.
+On April 25, 2023, the closing price of a share of our common stock reported on Nasdaq was \$15.97.

-The following table summarizes information regarding awards outstanding and shares of our common stock remaining available for grant as of April 22, 2022:
+The following table summarizes information regarding awards outstanding and shares of our common stock remaining available for grant as of April 25, 2023:

-Stock Options Outstanding 0 shares Weighted Average Exercise Price of Stock Options Outstanding n/a Weighted Average Remaining Term of Stock Options Outstanding n/a Full Value Awards Outstanding (RSUs and PRSUs) 942,054 shares Shares Available for Grant under the Omnibus Plan 339,052 shares
+Stock Options Outstanding 0 shares Weighted Average Exercise Price of Stock Options Outstanding n/a Weighted Average Remaining Term of Stock Options Outstanding n/a Full Value Awards Outstanding (RSUs and performance-based RSUs) 924,939 shares Shares Available for Grant under the Omnibus Plan 322,789 shares

-Based solely on the closing price of common stock as reported by Nasdaq on April 22, 2022 and the maximum number of shares that would have been available for awards as of such date under the Omnibus Plan, the maximum aggregate market value of the common stock that could potentially be subject to new awards under the Omnibus Plan was \$2.3 million.
+Based solely on the closing price of common stock as reported by Nasdaq on April 25, 2023 and the maximum number of shares that would have been available for awards as of such date under the Omnibus Plan, the maximum aggregate market value of the common stock that could potentially be subject to new awards under the Omnibus Plan was \$5.2 million.